Loss minimization and parameter estimation with heavy tails: A Comparison of Robust Distance Approximation Methods

 We observe that for set-based procedures, the median distance is superior to the geometric median for general metric spaces as well as for general Banach spaces.
 It is an open question whether better results can be achieved for Hilbert spaces using set-based procedures.

 For space-based procedures, the median distance is again superior, except in the case of a Hilbert space, where the geometric median is superior.
+The case of a Hilbert space is arguably the most useful in common applications such as linear regression.
+Nevertheless, gaps still remain and it would be interesting to develop optimal methods.

-Implementing either the median distance or the geometric median procedures in a space-based formulation is challenging, especially when only unreliable distance estimations, as in \secref{randomdist}, are available.
+Implementing the geometric median procedure in a space-based formulation is computationally efficient for Hilbert spaces when accurate distances are available \cite{Minsker13}.
+However, it is unknown whether and how the procedure can be implemented when only unreliable distance estimations are available, as in \secref{randomdist}.
 A useful implementation should be both computationally feasible and statistically efficient, while degrading the approximation factors as little as possible.

-\section{Predicting without a metric on predictors}
+\section{Predicting Without a Metric on Predictors}

 The core technique presented above allows selecting a good candidate out of a set that includes mostly good candidates, in the presence of a metric between candidates.
 If the final goal is prediction of a scalar label, good prediction can still be achieved without access to a metric between candidates, using the following simple procedure: For every input data point, calculate the prediction of every candidate, and output the median of the predictions.
 This is a straight-forward generalization of voting techniques for classification such as when using bagging~\citep{Breiman96}.\footnote{Note, however, that the usual implementation of bagging for regression involves averaging over the outputs of the classifiers, and not taking the median.} The following lemma shows that this approach leads to guarantees similar to those achieved by \propref{alg}.